KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

 Naturally, we can say that any arbitrary state vector $\\ket{\alpha}$ is a superposition of an eigenbasis that spans our quantum state space,
 $\\ket{\alpha} = \sum C_n \\ket{\alpha}$.
 This of course means that for a given system, we have multiple operators $A$ that are hermetian, we call these observables.
 For each of these observables we can expand our state and transform between them.

-We'll assume from now on, unless otherwise noted that $\mathcal{H}$ refers not just to any Hilbert space but a quantum state space.
+We'll assume from now on, unless otherwise noted that $\mathcal{H}$ refers not just to any Hilbert space but a finite-dimensional quantum state space.

 #### Theorem 0.2: All Hermetian Operators Have an Eigenbasis
 Let $A$ be a hermetian operator.